-- Assist with the technical assessment of the impact of the spill and cleanup operations pertaining to the marine environment. - b.
-Advise the SERT Leader on emergency permits for activities within the areas of environmental concern; access points and routes least likely to harm areas of environmental concern; technical advice on any issue concerning the impact of the spill on the State Coastal Reserve; access pints and routes least likely to harm the State Coastal Reserve, and identify sensitive estuarine resources and protective measures. - c.
-Assist in determining the economic impact on coastal area resulting from the spill. - d.
+- a.
+Assist with the technical assessment of the impact of the release and cleanup operations pertaining to the marine environment. - b.
+Advise the SERT Leader on emergency permits for activities within the areas of environmental concern; access points and routes least likely to harm areas of environmental concern; technical advice on any issue concerning the impact of the release on the State Coastal Reserve; access points and routes least likely to harm the State Coastal Reserve and identify sensitive estuarine resources and protective measures. - c.
+Assist in determining the economic impact on coastal areas resulting from the release.

+- d.
 Participate in the ETAG assisting the SERT Leader. - e.
-Assist in coordinating the determination of damages done to natural resources within the coastal zone. - f.
-Provide liaison to the SERT.
-Authorized to grant permission for response and cleanup activities as well as issue any required permits within State Coastal Reserve areas. - g.
-Evacuate State Coastal Reserve areas when threat exists to public from spill. - h.
-Assist in liaison with Minerals Management Service of the US Department of the Interior if the spill originates at oil or gas facilities on the Outer Continental Shelf.
+Assist in coordinating the determination of damage done to natural resources within the coastal zone. - f.
+Provide a liaison to the SERT authorized to grant permission for response and cleanup activities as well as issue any required permits within State Coastal Reserve areas. - g.
+Evacuate State Coastal Reserve areas when threat exists to public from the release. - h.
+Assist in liaison with Minerals Management Service of the US Department of the Interior if the release originates at oil or gas facilities on the Outer Continental Shelf.